http4s/http4s/docs/src/main/tut/dsl.md

 }
 ```

-To also block all subcalls `/api/...`, you'll need `/:`, since it matches
+To also block all subcalls `/api/...`, you'll need `/:`, which is right
-everything, and not just the next element:
+associative, and matches everything after, and not just the next element:

 ```tut
 HttpService {